 - 2 cups old-fashioned rolled oats

-- 1 1/2 cups blueberries and chopped strawberries (or whatever kind you have on hand)
+- 1 ½ cups blueberries and chopped strawberries

-- Preheat your oven to 375 degrees and spray an 8x8 inch square baking dish with cooking spray.
+- Preheat your oven to 375 °F and spray an 8x8 inch square baking dish with cooking spray.

-- Bake for about 40 minutes, uncovered until golden and bubbly.
-Let cool for a few minutes before serving plain or with maple syrup.
+- Let cool for a few minutes before serving plain or with more berries and maple syrup.